Clean-up of plastic pollution

 - Last updated:

-Contractors working for the Maritime and Coastguard Agency have been on site assessing the debris that has washed up.
+Contractors working for the Maritime and Coastguard Agency carried out an initial assessment of the debris that had washed up.
 They gathered up the pieces of plastic and moved them beyond the tide line, ready to be removed from the beach.

 On 20 March, the next phase of the clean-up operation took place, co-ordinated by Kings Lynn and West Norfolk Borough Council with support from specialist contractors.